Athaodam/Adventures-with-Ayahuasca/README.md

        ref="3">

 However, Spruce did not obtain all of the information through first hand interviews and observations.
 He also relied on scientific networks in the nascent Spanish American republics.
 Spruce cited and translated the work of Manuel Villavicencio, a Quiteño _criollo_ scientist who had been recently appointed governor of the Oriental Provinces in Ecuador.
 Not surprisingly, Villavicencio dedicated a sizable portion of his book to this specific region and discussed strategies of incorporating the apparently isolated and wild tribes who lived there.
-To expand his scientific project he sought to tap into British imperial botanical networks and thus saw fit to share his work with Spruce.[^ref24] Even though Spruce recognized the ethnographic efforts of Villavicencio, he found his botanical description useless.[^ref25] Villavicencio did include other important ethnobotanical details such as the regular use of a <span data-click-image-zoomto="3|-95,1037,1840,1364">“guayusa” brew</span> (_Ilex guayusa_) among the Jívaro to purge themselves before hunting.[^ref26] Interestingly, he also described the diplomatic and warfare uses of the brew in the Záparo and Jívaro communities.[^ref27] These political uses are now rarely mentioned in ayahuasca literature thus leaving the magical and spiritual connotations of the brew as the most relevant ones.
+To expand his scientific project he sought to tap into British imperial botanical networks and thus saw fit to share his work with Spruce.[^ref24] Even though Spruce recognized the ethnographic efforts of Villavicencio, he found his botanical description useless.[^ref25] Villavicencio did include other important ethnobotanical details such as the use of a <span data-click-image-zoomto="3|-95,1037,1840,1364">“guayusa” brew</span> (_Ilex guayusa_) to purge the ayahuasca drinker before the ceremony.[^ref26] Interestingly, he also described the diplomatic and warfare uses of the brew in the Záparo and Jívaro communities.[^ref27] These political uses are now rarely mentioned in ayahuasca literature thus leaving the magical and spiritual connotations of the brew as the most relevant ones.
 <param ve-entity eid="Q2723612" aliases="Záparo"><!--Záparo-->
 <param ve-entity eid="Q1296766" aliases="Jívaro"><!--Jívaro-->
 <param ve-entity eid="Q3772280"><!--Guayusa-->